Atharva02Ilmulwar/Introduction_Page_HTML/README.md

 This project consists of an HTML file representing my portfolio.
 It showcases my personal information, education, work experience, skills, and projects.
 The portfolio provides a brief overview of my background, including my professional journey, educational qualifications, skills, and notable projects.

 File Contents:
-index.html: an HTML file containing the structure and content of my portfolio.
+Introduction Page.html: an HTML file containing the structure and content of my portfolio.

 Sections:
 1. Personal Information: This includes my name, contact information, and a brief introduction.